-Every single one of those bodies has an independent mind, and the distinctly human strong will to identify.
+Every single one of those bodies has an independent mind, and the distinctly human strong will to identify.Is this true?
+Can you prove it?
 Of the millions of agricultural workers in the United States today, an estimated 71% percent of them are immigrants—meaning that a huge majority of the workers toiling in the fields, providing food for American tables, are carrying with them strong identities, rooted in the traditions of another country.
 Though this is a huge demographic, with numerous urgent problems that need address, agriculture is only one facet of a sprawling industrial food system that depends on the bodies of immigrants.

 Because the food system is so massive, operating on numerous levels that intersect in many different ways and at different loci, an effort to construct a “model food future” must be equally comprehensive.
 Considering the fact that at every point throughout the food system there are agents operating within different matrices of cultural identity, it would seem that glossing over identity as a major aspect of a constructive overhaul leaves an alarming gap in what needs to be a concerted effort.

 The basic notion here is that in many ways, identity and food are inseparable.
 Our daily human existence depends on food, and thus it follows that the ways in which we procure, produce, and consume it shape the way we approach the world around us.
 This has both positive and negative impacts on social interaction.
 Taking a historical perspective, because we are social animals that rely on eating, the interconnection between food and identity presumably dates back to the advent of higher self-awareness itself, and has played out repeatedly since in ways that serve to separate distinct groups, and reinforce conceptions of inherent social stratification.
 Cultural identity now most often refers to nationality, though that is a relatively recent development.
 Prior to the 18th and 19th centuries, identity was modeled on observable difference—most apparent in physiology, and quotidian habits such as particular foodways.
 For instance, Steven Shapin notes that, from the perspective of the Spanish imperialists in Latin America, “the right foods—those to which the colonists were accustomed, notably wheat bread and wine—would, it was thought, protect the colonial body from the physiological risks of the New World environment, while eating local foodstuffs would transform it into the flawed native body.”
-(384)
+(384) Shapin is one of those most brilliant scholars.
+Nice use.
+Set this up as a history section?

 In the modern age, food production and consumption has become increasingly expressed through the realms of big business and the state, which Shapin points out gives new meaning to the phrase “you are what you eat.”
 Not only does the material substance of the food affect our constitutions, but the new “state of affairs opens up a new idiom in which food choices can count as moral and political comment.”
 (Shapin, 392) In other words, the addition of modern notions of identity such as nationhood and capitalist socio-economic standing have only reinforced the connection between conception of self and the food that one consumes.